-July 27 in Music History: New York Dolls self-titled debut
+July 27 in Music History: New York Dolls released their self-titled debut

-Today is the 50th anniversary of the release of the self-titled debut by The New York Dolls, considered by many to be one of the most influential debut albums in rock music history.
+On this day in 1973, The New York Dolls released their self-titled debut, considered by many to be one of the most influential debut albums in rock music history.
 It includes songs like "Personality Crisis," "Looking for a Kiss," and "Trash.”
-The album, one of two by the short-lived original lineup, helped lay the foundation for the punk rock movement of the 1970s, along with bands like the Velvet Undergound and the Stooges.
+The album, one of two by the short-lived original lineup, helped lay the foundation for the punk rock movement of the 1970s, along with bands like the Velvet Underground and the Stooges.

 History Highlight: